 "The house is becoming a public shrine," I say.

-"It was never my intention," says Stephen, "but I don't mind being someone who listens, hears people's stories.
+"It was never my intention," says Wright, "but I don't mind being someone who listens and hears people's stories.
 It's about being human.
 We are all here to support each other in some way.
 So it's not a problem.
 My heart is big enough to do that."

-Last summer, Stephen had a meltdown.
+Last summer, Wright had a meltdown.
 He found himself, in the living room, screaming, "I’m sick of feeling like a fucking victim!"
 He could feel himself losing it.
-Thirteen years later, the trauma still stalked him like a pack of wolves – this felt like their last stand.
-He phoned his counsellor, who he hadn’t seen in years.
-He phoned Michael, and also his friend Ted.
+Thirteen years later, the trauma still stalked him like a pack of wolves—this felt like their last stand.
+He called his counselor, who he hadn’t seen in years.
+He called Michael, and also his friend Ted.
 Within half an hour, all three of them converged on his doorstep.
-He talked through everything with them: Donald, his dad, his mother.
+He talked through everything with them: Donald, his dad, and his mother.

-"I realised that I wasn't a victim," says Stephen.
+"I realized that I wasn't a victim," says Wright.
 "They didn't choose to go.
 Life and death made them go.
-They didn’t walk away from me.
-That was a turning point, really.
+They didn’t walk away from me—that was a turning point, really.
 Ever since then, I've felt completely different about everything.
 It's like a cloud has gone.
 I am healed.
-Have you ever heard the Stephen Sondheim song, 'I'm Still Here'?"
+Have you ever heard the Stephen Sondheim song, 'I'm Still Here?'"

 I shake my head.